Lord Perényi Péter, (1502– 1548) and his „third way”

 Suleiman had offered to set free Lord Majláth István, Lord Török Bálint, and Perényi Ferenc in exchange for the support of the Hungarian lords, we know that for sure.
 Perényi Péter may have thought that he would be a better leader of Hungary under the Ottoman Empire than Szapolyai`s baby son, knowing that the Turks were not strong enough to colonize East Hungary as they had done it with the Balkans.
 He could have enjoyed more independence in governing Hungary than under the rule of Ferdinand, whose strength hasn`t proved to be enough to defend the country, anyway.

 However, Perényi Péter was released from his captivity only after paying 40,000 Ducats, six years later, only a few weeks before his death.
-In the prison, he was dealing with writing religious works, he was a friend of Melanchthon and supporter of Protestantism.
+In the prison, he was dealing with writing religious works, he was a friend of Melanchthon and a supporter of Protestantism.
 He left behind two daughters and two sons; see my next posts about them.
-Without Perényi, Török, Bátori, and noblemen like Thurzó, Szapolyai and Martinuzzi, the “White Monk”, it is nearly impossible to comprehend this exciting and important period of Hungarian history.
+Without Perényi, Török, Bátori, and noblemen like Thurzó, Szapolyai, and Martinuzzi, the “White Monk”, it is nearly impossible to comprehend this exciting and important period of Hungarian history.

-Perényi Péter was buried in the church of Terebes but later some fanatic Paulinian monks have dumped his remains, claiming that the lightning had struck the tower of the church because of the remains of this heretic lord.
+Perényi Péter was buried in the church of Terebes but later some fanatic Paulinian monks dumped his remains, claiming that the lightning had struck the tower of the church because of the remains of this heretic lord.
 The story of his life helps us a great deal to understand the Dual Kingship of Hungary and we can play with the idea of what would have happened if…

 If you like my writings, please feel free to support me with a coffee here: